mort666/app_version/README.md

 The components of the version number are:

   	2          => major
   	0          => minor
   	1          => patch
   	M4         => milestone
   	(600)      => build number (usually Subversion revision) branch     => the name of the branch this version is from. coder      => the name of the user that made the release 2008-10-27 => the date of the release

 Only the major and minor numbers are required.
 The rest can be omitted and the plugin will attempt to do the right thing.

-== Install
+### Install

-To install this plugin from gitHub run the following command:

-./script/plugin install git://github.com/toland/app_version.git
+To install include in your Gemfile and execute bundler install

+	gem 'app_version'

+Will then have the rake tasks below available.

 == Usage

 To use, simply place a file in RAILS_ROOT/config called version.yml with the following format:

   	major:     2
   	minor:     0
   	patch:     1
   	milestone: 4
   	build:     git-revcount
   	branch:    master
   	committer: coder
   	build_date: 2008-10-27

 If the milestone or patch fields are less than 0 then they will not show up in the version string.
 The build field can be a build number or one of the